Residential care improvements

 - Transparent accommodation prices and services, with all residential aged care providers required to publish the maximum amount they charge for accommodation and extra services.

-- New capping arrangements help make the system more affordable overall for individuals.
+- Capping arrangements help make the system more affordable overall for individuals.

-- Establishment of the Aged Care Pricing Commissioner, an independent, statutory office holder appointed under the Aged Care Act 1997.
+- The Aged Care Pricing Commissioner was established, an independent, statutory office holder appointed under the Aged Care Act 1997.

 - Better support to build more residential care facilities, and enhanced quality and amenity of accommodation for residents.